 They’re surrounded by quality, with seemingly a higher budget.
 I think they both step up.

 This is a very solid film, with Adkins’ taking on the villain role for once.
-But not like Boyka, this one has no redemption, and it feels like he enjoyed it.
+But unlike Boyka, this one has no redemption, and it feels like he enjoyed it.

 Ninja 2: Shadow of a Tear